chakra-core/ChakraCore/README.md

 * Open `Build\Chakra.Core.sln` in Visual Studio
 * Build Solution

-If you are using the [vcpkg](https://github.com/Microsoft/vcpkg/) dependency manager you can download and install ChakraCore with CMake integration in a single command:
-* vcpkg install chakracore

 More details in [Building ChakraCore](https://github.com/Microsoft/ChakraCore/wiki/Building-ChakraCore).

 Alternatively, see [Getting ChakraCore binaries](https://github.com/Microsoft/ChakraCore/wiki/Getting-ChakraCore-binaries) for pre-built ChakraCore binaries.